-This project has two community based partners.
-The first is the Ontario Federation of Indian Friendship Centres (OFIFC), an organization that represents and supports twenty-nine Friendship Centres across Ontario.
+This project has two community based partners and supporting resources that will find answers to write my nursing paper (or other) type questions that will arise during research, etc. The first is the Ontario Federation of Indian Friendship Centres (OFIFC), an organization that represents and supports twenty-nine Friendship Centres across Ontario.
 Friendship Centres serve as community hubs for urban Aboriginal peoples, offering programming in a variety of areas, including health and social well-being, education, economic development, child and youth initiatives and cultural awareness.

 The Ontario Federation of Indian Friendship Centres (OFIFC) is an ideal partner for the IMB project, as it is well respected internationally for work in community based research, training, and policy and program development for urban Aboriginal peoples.